dpaukov/combinatoricslib3-example/README.md

                 .simple()
                 .forEach(System.out::println));
 ```
-prints the following 9 2-permutations:
+it will print the following nine 2-permutations of (1, 2, 3):
 ```
    [1, 1]
    [1, 2]